Introduction: Grease Fire Safety Sticker

 - Make sure you don't have long sleeves and/or inflammable fabric.

-- Stay around in the kitchen, don't leave food cooking unattended.
+- Stay around in the kitchen, don't leave grease, oil or food cooking unattended.
 Frequently this is the cause of home fires and injuries: the oil is quickly overheating, resulting in a fire.

 Stage 2: During the cooking (no fire)